SHUSCT/SHU-Computer-Architecture-Experiments/docs/Exp03-Tutor.md

 bash scripts/build-libs.sh
 ```

-You should be able to find "libYutils.a" in "./vendor/Yutils/lib/" directory.
+After building, you should be able to find "libYutils.a" in "./vendor/Yutils/lib/" directory.

 💡**Note**:
 - You don't have to build yutils again if you have already built it.